scozv/blog/_posts/2016-07-27-bolero-a-restful-scaffold-with-scala.md

 ## `CanFakeHTTP`, HTTP Request Mocking

-Based on the
+Based on the Loose Coupling principle, the development process of `RESTful` Server should be independent with the development process of web page.
+So that `Bolero` use `CanFakeHTTP` to mock the HTTP Request.

 # Deployment

+I use `Bolero` and host the project on `Ubuntu 14.04`.

+For deployment, you can read the `deploy.sh`, which uses `sbt-native-packager` [^scala_sbt_native] for packaging.

 DO NOT host the deployment script or production configuration in development code.

 Supposing we have a huge project (codename: PJ):